Skip to main content

 Immediately shuts down the device (lock enforced)

-Enter recovery key once; drive remains unlocked on subsequent boots without re-prompting.
+Enter the recovery key once; the drive remains unlocked on subsequent boots without re-prompting.

 No